Frequently Asked Questions

 -

 The TurtleTub is designed for premature infants and full-term newborns.
 On the small end – refer to #1 above.
 Full-term and larger pre-term babies fit perfectly in the TurtleTub too.
-The maximum size is: Crown-to-rump measurement is 15 inches (38cm) or total length approximately 23 inches (58 cm).
+The maximum size is: Crown-to-rump measurement is 15 inches (38cm) or total length approximately 23 inches (58 cm) which is about 3 months corrected age.

 -